Le Loop - supporting the William Wates Memorial Trust

 It's been a tough couple of years for charities and particularly for young people.
 This is my chance to give something back and help support young people who aren't lucky enough to enjoy the advantages in life that most of us take for granted.

 Le Loop is no small undertaking.
-I'm pretty sure riding just the 2 stages of the Tour de France route is going to hurt!
-Please reward my pain by giving generously.
+Riding even ONE stage of the Tour de France route is going to hurt!
+Please reward my considerable pain by giving generously.

 Merci!